Can Soccer Games End in a Tie? Here's How It Works

-If you're a long-time soccer fan, the 2021 Olympics are a big deal for you, and you probably could have written this post.
-If you're still pretty new to soccer — the US women's national team has brought in a lot of new fans these past few years — now is the perfect time to brush up on your knowledge for the big tournament, starting with how the scores work.
+If you're a long-time soccer fan, the 2023 FIFA World Cup is a big deal for you, and you probably could have written this article yourself.
+If you're still pretty new to soccer — the US women's national team has brought in a lot of new fans these past few years — it's a good time to brush up on your knowledge, starting with how the scoring works.

 To some, the way a game (even in an international tournament) can end up in a tie is one of the quirks of soccer — doesn't someone need to win?
-Not always, but in the Olympics, the rules are a little different depending on how far along it is in the tournament and which tournament is being played.
+Not always, but the rules can vary a little, depending on how far along it is in the tournament and which tournament is being played.
 Here's everything you need to know about whether soccer games can end in a tie, including at the upcoming World Cup.

 Can Soccer Games End in a Tie?